calvinmd/lever/LeverUI/README.md

 # Lever Web3 Front-end

-## Contributing

-We welcome contributions from the community to help keep the Lever web3 front-end working great.
-You can read more here about [how to contribute](CONTRIBUTING.md).

 ## Configuration

 The web3 front-end requires several items to be configured before it can be started properly.
 The required format is of the form of several json files that specify config options between local development (`development.json`) and the version that is intended to be deployed (`production.json`).
 The local and deployment scripts automatically look for those files to exist in the path `config/env`.